7thSinScribe/r2000/data/logs/log_076_digital_entities.md

 - Can deliver stun attacks that temporarily paralyze
 - Vulnerable to electrical surges, EM pulses, etc.
 - No blood or physical components - just disrupt their pattern enough and they dissipate

-Think I'll call these ones "Parasparks" - they seem to feed on electricity and resemble sparks of energy.
-Need to be careful about battery management in areas they inhabit.
-My rule now is always keep one device powered down as backup.

-I've started measuring battery life in "Watts" rather than percentage - more precise when dealing with these things.
-Will record more entity types as I encounter them.

-Also, discovered that certain music played through speakers seems to confuse them - something about the sound wave patterns disrupting their form.
-The Clash works particularly well.
-Digital entities don't like punk, apparently.